Student Code of Conduct

 In the event their complaint or grievance is not resolved to the student’s satisfaction, the student may address their complaint or grievance to Corporate Administration using the following procedure:

-1. Use the following link to file a Complaint or Grievance: http://cetweb.edu/contact-us/
+1. Use the following link to submit a Complaint or Grievance: https://cetweb.edu/contact-us/

 2. Complete the contact information;

 4. Click on the “Submit” box.

 In completing the student complaint or grievance information, the student must describe the specific allegations, the desired outcome, and include evidence or documentation.

 The Human Resources Director and Regional Director will receive the complaint or grievance and will notify all parties involved in the receipt and nature of the complaint or grievance within three business days.